-In order to "encapacitate" the social and solidarity economy in the digital world, it is necessary to draw knowledge from the technological market models, share it, digest it and finally transform it into commons oriented towards the social and environmental impact.
+In order to "encapacitate" the social and solidarity economy in the digital world, we need to draw knowledge from the technological market models, share it, digest it, and finally transform it into commons oriented towards the social and environmental impact.

-In the long term, in order to generate all the value resulting from the crossroads between the social economy and the digital economy, and to encourage its start-up, it is necessary to reconsider the production of value not only economically but also socially and environmentally (measured in terms of collective savings) in order to be able to put in place a system of remuneration for citizen value.
-This is a necessary condition for 'trans investment' (D. Kleiner and B. Gottlied, 2016).
-This means overhauling national accounting systems to include this value.
+In the long run, in order to generate all the value resulting from the crossroads between the Social Economy and the digital economy, and to encourage its bootstrapping, it is necessary to reconsider the production of value not only economically but also socially and environmentally (measured in terms of collective savings) in order to be able to implement a system of remuneration of citizen value.
+This is a necessary condition for "trans investment" (D.Kleiner and B. Gottlied, 2016).
+This amounts to a rethinking of national accounting systems to include this value.
 Civil society would become productive through the participation of citizens in the collaborative creation of collective value.
-Before this new accounting system and these 'commons' can be generalised, they must be prototyped at European level, by creating centres of competitiveness around Services of General Interest (SGI) and Common Goods (water management, sustainable food, energy, digital, postal and telecom networks, etc.).
+Before this new accounting system and these "commons" can be generalized, they must be prototyped at the European level, by creating competitive clusters around Services of General Interest (SGI) and Common Goods (water management, sustainable food, energy, digital, postal and telecom networks, etc.).

-To this end, we support the proposals of Michel Bauwens and Vassilis Kostakis in their "Manifesto for a true collaborative economy" (2018).
-As they recommend, in order to move from a 'micro-economic' existence to a 'macro-economic' assertion, the prototyping of citizen and generative solutions of the collaborative economy requires an 'institutionalisation' (both in terms of relaxing or opening up regulatory frameworks to allow experimentation and in terms of financial guarantee) of three categories of systems, whose co-dependence and identification constitute the conditions for scaling up:
+To this end, we support the proposals of Michel Bauwens and Vassilis Kostakis in their "Manifesto for a True Collaborative Economy' (2018).
+As they recommend, in order to move from a "micro-economic" existence to a "macro-economic" assertion, the prototyping of citizen and generative solutions of the collaborative economy requires an "institutionalization" (both in terms of relaxing or opening up regulatory frameworks to allow experimentation and in terms of financial guarantee) of three categories of systems, whose co-dependence and identification constitute the conditions for scaling up:

-- A "productive community", including non-personal data providers, to organise the generation of products, services and knowledge (civil society): these models are already found in Wikipedia, Openstreetmap, Open Food facts in terms of data generation and moderation of this data - An "entrepreneurial coalition": managing and valuing professionals, who generate profits and remunerated value (generative production) to create and manage value (workers) on a cooperative and solidarity-based model for the allocation of financial and physical resources.
+- A "productive community", including non-personal data providers, to organize the generation of products, services and knowledge (civil society): these models are already found in Wikipedia, Openstreetmap, Open Food facts in terms of data generation and moderation of this data - An "entrepreneurial coalition": professionals who manage and value, who generate profits and paid value (generative production) to create and manage value (workers) on a cooperative and solidarity model for the allocation of financial and physical resources.
 An ecosystem of start-ups that would redistribute part of the value generated to the community and the infrastructure in a cooperative mode would constitute a virtuous economic model.